 Despite paying taxes your entire life, even when you die, the government still wants something from you!
 As a financially savvy individual, it behooves you to understand as much about the tax rules as possible.
+At the very least, you need to know about the historical gift tax exclusion amount.
 After all, tax is likely your largest ongoing expense.

 That’s right, you’re not allowed to give more than the annual gift tax exclusion without incurring a tax.
 This is despite having already paid taxes on the $15,000!